RuiRitaYang/web-tag-system-survey/README.md

   - exit()
 - Then there will a defined .db file stored locally in the app/ folder
 - Start the website by `flask run`

+**If using mySQL database locally**
+- Start database server in the backend
+- Update password and uri information in the `__init__.py`
+- Follow the same steps for using SQLite.